mtossain/satsvs/readme.md

 <img src="/docs/cov_satellite_highest.png" alt="cov_satellite_highest"/>

 ### obs_swath_conical
 Plots the swath coverage for a conical scanner on one or more satellites defined in the space segment.
+The user segment is used to define the grid of analysis and defines the granularity of the result.
+Typically a grid of 1x1 deg is sufficient otherwise for a complete globe the simulation will take lots of time.

 The following parameters are needed:
 ```
 <Analysis>